gtjoseph/jetson-nano-support/README.md

 ## SPI

-The spi directory contains a dtb and u-boot image for the DevKit with part number p3448-0000-p3449-0000-a02.
-Together they enable both spi1 and spi2 on the 40-pin expansion connector and create /dev nodes for spidev0.0, spidev0.1, spidev1.0 and spidev1.1.
+The spi directory contains dtb and u-boot binaries for the DevKit with part number p3448-0000-p3449-0000-a02 as well as the patch files used to create them.
+Together they enable both spi1 and spi2, or just spi1, on the 40-pin expansion connector and create /dev nodes for spidev0.0, spidev0.1 and for spidev1.0 and spidev1.1 if spi2 is enabled.

 To use these files without modification you'll still need to download and unpack the 32.2.1 version of Linux for Tegra found at